How many topics do I need to develop an action(s) for?

 One of our actions takes a long time to complete; do we have to wait till it is complete to apply for our Green Flag award?

 No, as long as you can provide evidence that you have begun to implement the action then this can be used as evidence towards your Green Flag award.
-In fact, one of the things our assessors look for on your assessment visit is that actions are ongoing.
+Some larger Eco-Schools projects can be used as evidence towards two or even three Eco-Schools Green Flag applications.

 We have completed our Action Plan, what next?

 You need to inform your whole school about your planned actions.
-You also need to display your Action Plan on your Eco-Board and retain a copy as evidence towards your Green Flag award.
+You also need to display your Action Plan on your Eco-Board and upload a copy as evidence towards your Eco-Schools Green Flag award.